 Myth No. 8 – Studying all the time

 Fact – You would be surprised to know that medical professionals take a keen interest in pursuing other hobbies and not just be studying all through.
-After all, a healthy mind paves the way to bring more to the table as presence of mind is pivotal in the field of medicine.
-Every educational stream requires studying for that matter, medicine requires more than others as saving lives is no child’s play.
+After all, a healthy mind paves the way to bring more to the table, as the presence of mind is pivotal in the field of medicine.
+Every educational stream requires studying, for that matter, medicine requires more than others as saving lives is no child’s play.

 Myth No. 9 – NEET cannot be cleared without coaching